Mukul S. Anand: Personal life

 Inder Raj Anand who was a film scriptwriter from the late 1940s through to the late 1980s was Mukul Anand's uncle.
 Mukul's cousin is actor and director Tinnu Anand.
 Mukul was married to Anita and had two children named Alishka and Mikhail.
-Daughter Aliksha Anand is married to producer, actor Romesh Sharma's son actor Karan Sharma who acted in the 2005 Bollywood film Dil Jo Bhi Kahey....
+They live in Mumbai.

 Death

 Mukul died of a heart attack at the age of 45 on 7 September 1997.
 He was on location for action film Dus in Utah.
 The film began production in May 1997 and 40% of the shooting had been completed by August.
-It was never completed or released.
-Promo videos and clips of what Mukul had shot for the film were later seen on Mukul's official website.

-In 2005, Nitin Manmohan who was the co-producer of Dus produced another unrelated film with the same title which was directed by Anubhav Sinha.
-Sanjay Dutt and Shilpa Shetty also starred in that film.